PipeCondition

 Simple Expression

-expression = "product_or_services_category.category"
+expression = "input_data.category"

 - Direct access to working memory variables

-- No template syntax needed
+- No template syntax needed (

-- Good for simple field access
+are automatically added) - Good for simple field access

 - Access to Jinja2 filters and functions